Loading

 Although some may attempt to lubricate brake components themselves, this process requires specific tools and knowledge to avoid damaging sensitive parts.
 For most drivers, it’s safer and more effective to have a professional handle the repair to help ensure everything is done correctly.

-Yes, squealing brakes are a warning sign that shouldn’t be ignored.
+Yes, this is definitely a warning sign that shouldn’t be ignored.
 While the noise might not seem serious at first, it often indicates that components within your braking system are wearing down.
 If left untreated, these problems can escalate into more expensive repairs, such as damaged rotors or even compromised brake performance.

 Be sure to prioritize timely brake inspections to keep your vehicle safe and reliable.